Probe-Particle/ppafm/README.md

 1. **CPU version:** - Original implementation using Python & C/C++.
 It can simulate a typical AFM experiment (3D stack of AFM images) in ~1 minute.
 It is the base version for the development of new features and methodology.
 All available simulation models are implemented in this version, including:
    1. **Point charge electrostatics + Lennard-Jones:** Original fully classical implementation allows the user to set up calculation without any ab-initio input simply by specifying atomic positions, types and charges.
-   2. **Hratree-potential electrostatics + Lennard-Jones:** Electrostatics is considerably improved by using Hartree potential from DFT calculation (e.g. LOCPOT from VASP) and using the Quadrupole model for CO-tip.
+   2. **Hartree-potential electrostatics + Lennard-Jones:** Electrostatics is considerably improved by using Hartree potential from DFT calculation (e.g. LOCPOT from VASP) and using the Quadrupole model for CO-tip.
 We found this crucial to properly simulate polar molecules (e.g. H2O clusters, carboxylic acids, PTCDA) which exhibit strong electrostatic distortions of AFM images.
 Thanks to implementation using fast Fourier transform (FFT) this improvement does not increase the computational time (still ~1 minute), as long as the input electrostatic field is accessible.
-   3. **Hratree-potential electrostatics + Density overlap:** Further accuracy improvement is achieved when Pauli repulsion between electron shells of atoms is modeled by the overlap between electron density of tip and sample.
+   3. **Hartree-potential electrostatics + Density overlap:** Further accuracy improvement is achieved when Pauli repulsion between electron shells of atoms is modeled by the overlap between electron density of tip and sample.
 This repulsive term replaces the repulsive part of Lennard-Jones while the attractive part (C6) remains.
 This modification considerably improves especially simulation of molecules with electron pairs (-NH-, -OH, =O group), triple bonds and other strongly concentrated electrons.
 Calculation of the overlap repulsive potential is again accelerated by FFT to achieve minimal computational overhead (2-3 minutes) as long as input densities of tip and sample are available.
 2. **GPU version:** - Version specially designed for generation of training data for machine learning.
 Implementation using `pyOpenCL` can parallelize the evaluation of forcefield and relaxation of probe-particle positions over hundreds or thousands of stream-processors of the graphical accelerator.
 Further speed-up is achieved by using hardware accelerated trilinear interpolation of 3D textures available in most GPUs.
 This allows simulating 10-100 AFM experiments per second on consumer-grade desktop GPU.
    * GPU version is designed to work in collaboration with machine-learning software for AFM (https://github.com/SINGROUP/ASD-AFM) and use various generators of molecular geometry.
 3. **GUI @ GPU** - The speed of GPU implementation also allows to make interactive GUI where AFM images of molecules can be updated on the fly (<<0.1s) on a common laptop computer while the user is editing molecular geometry or parameters of the tip.
 This provides an invaluable tool especially to experimentalists trying to identify and interpret the structure and configuration of molecules in experiments on-the-fly while running the experiment.